 5 memorable nicknames of the American Woodcock

-While in Wisconsin this year filming the 2017 film ‘Camp Thunderbird’ we heard this new one.
-A very modern and shortened twist on the older “Timberdoodle” reference.
-This was certainly a place of hardcore woodcock culture.
-Birds aging for days, guts in, hanging on the cabin walls outside.
-Probably the best “doods” I have eaten all year.
-Certainly a profound respect and love for the American Woodcock in this camp.
-That leads us to our next name, the mudbat.
-You may be kicked out of Camp Thunderbird for using such foul language.
+We heard this one while in Wisconsin filming for the 2017 film, Camp Thunderbird.
+It was new to us.
+Doods is a very modern and shortened twist on the older timberdoodle nickname.
+And Camp Thunderbird was certainly a place of hardcore woodcock culture.
+Birds hung on the cabin walls outside and had been aging for days, guts in.
+They were probably the best doods I’ve eaten all year.
+This camp definitely had a profound respect and love for the American woodcock.
+You might be kicked out of Camp Thunderbird for calling doods this next nickname.

 Little Russet Fellers

-For any Burton Spiller fans or hardcore upland hunters that have read the legendary book “Grouse Feathers” you have heard this term.
-A personal favorite of the Northwoods’r crew out in Minnesota.
-I even read a more recent reference to this in “Why We Hunt Woodcock” in the Winter 2016 issue of the Ruffed Grouse Society magazine, by modern upland legend and writer Tom Keer.
-Keer even dropped some more inventive names I had never previously heard like “whistledoodle”, “Bog Snipe”, “Labrador Twister”, “Air Flounder” and “Night Partridge”.
+For any Burton Spiller fans or hardcore upland hunters that have read the legendary book Grouse Feathers, you have heard this term.
+It’s a personal favorite of the Northwoods’r crew out in Minnesota.
+I even read a more recent reference to this in Why We Hunt Woodcock in the Winter 2016 issue of the Ruffed Grouse Society magazine by modern upland legend and writer Tom Keer.
+Keer dropped some more inventive names I had never previously heard: whistledoodle, bog snipe, labrador twister, air flounder, and night partridge.

 This is my personal favorite from this year.
 The Modern Wild dropped this term while hunting in Minnesota for the upcoming Project Upland film.
 I asked for an explanation and they gave the most logical definition to date.

 “They whistle and fly as unpredictable as a bottle rocket.”